 Wichita's cultural attractions are nationally known and rival other metropolitan areas of its size.
 Music Theatre of Wichita is a springboard for Broadway-bound talent.
 Internationally renowned artists such as Placido Domingo have performed with the Wichita Grand Opera.
 The Wichita Symphony's repertoire ranges from Bach to the Beatles.

 Additionally, the Crown Uptown Theatre, Mosley Street Melodrama and Cabaret Old Town offer quality live theater featuring local and regionally known casts.
 Be it the roaring twenties or state-of-the-art futuristic sets, the Orpheum Theatre and Old Town Warren Theatre provide the best in visual experience.

-If you're in town in June, you may very well want to check out the River Festival, a 10-day extravaganza of some 80 events, draws a quarter of a million visitors and citizens together every each.
-And if you're a sports nut, you can have some major fun watching Wingnuts Minor League Baseball in action.
+If you're in town in June, you may very well want to check out the River Festival, a 10-day extravaganza of some 80 events.

 Kids of all ages can learn something new at Exploration Place, a learning, creative and community gathering center offering hands-on activities, including the opportunity to explore a 20-foot tornado in a tank and to investigate how airplanes and birds fly.